Edward F. Gilman and Dennis G. Watson2

 Pest resistance: resistant to pests/diseases

-Lawson Falsecypress is only suited for the largest landscapes such as in parks, golf courses, large industrial or commercial landscapes or estates.
+Lawson falsecypress is only suited for the largest landscapes such as in parks, golf courses, and large industrial or commercial landscapes or estates.
 The unusually blue foliage and dense, symmetrical growth habit make it ideally suited as a screen in a sunny spot protected from constant wind.
 It has somewhat picky cultural requirements and should be grown in full sun in moist, well-drained soil (not clay), in areas of moderate to high humidity, and preferably where the trees can be protected from harsh winds.
 These sites may be hard to find in the East.

 Various cultivars are available with different foliage colors (golden, blue, or silver-variegated) and different growth forms (dwarf, columnar, and low-spreading).